sdhzhs/PolyhedronBoolean/README.md

 7. Test the possibility of generating a 3D complex from 2D layout polygons
 8. Test intersection Boolean operations between Nef_Polyhedra which are planes which represent infinite half spaces, this is another way to construct 3D closed polyhedra

-Refer to comments in the head file PolyOpUtils.h to understand what each data structure represents and what each function does.
+Refer to comments in the head files PolyBasics.h and PolyOpUtils.h to understand what each data structure represents and what each function does.